Next: Problem 26: Surface Reconstruction

 Open.

-It is NP-hard to obtain the minimum-facet surface separating two nested convex polytopes [DG97], but polynomial-time approximation algorithms are known ([BG95], [MS95], [AS98]) for this case, and for separating two terrain surfaces, achieving factors within O(1) or O(\log n) of optimal.
+It is NP-hard to obtain the minimum-facet surface separating two nested convex polytopes [DG97], if they are allowed to have distinct structures; the complexity is open when one polytope is an offset of the other (e.g., if they arise as offsets of an underlying convex polytope that we seek to approximate).
+Polynomial-time approximation algorithms are known ([BG95], [MS95], [AS98]) for the case of nested convex polyhedra, and for separating two terrain surfaces, achieving factors within O(1) or O(\log n) of optimal.
 However, no polynomial-time approximation results are known for general surfaces.

 simplification